 Frequently Asked Questions

 In our experience, very well.
-The Pawty Truck kennel area is fully outfitted with climate control and comfortable crating.
+The Pawty Truck kennel area is fully outfitted with climate control and spacious comfortable crating.
 Safety measures include CO2/Fire detection, fire extinguishers, temperature monitoring, and remote cameras for in-transport monitoring.
 A typical transport has animals curling up for a nap as they would in a home kennel environment.

 No. We only transport animals from rescue shelters only when they are confirmed abandoned.
 Documentation for each animal in accompanies the transport, including veterinary records and microchipping to ensure a lost pet is not mistakenly transported.